 - Open the Zoom app on your iPhone, iPad, or Android and go to Meet & Chat.

 - Click Schedule.

-- On the form to create a meeting, enter the name, the date and time, and if it will be a recurring meeting or not.
+- On the form to create a meeting, enter the name, the date and time, and choose whether your meeting will be recurring or not.